 E. Inpatient Mental Health/Emergency Mental Health Rotation: During this rotation, interns become competent with the admission, diagnosis, treatment and disposition of patients with severe mental health disorders of such severity as to require emergency evaluation and, often, hospitalization.
-Interns spend five weeks of this rotation on the Inpatient Service and five weeks on the Emergency Mental Health Service.
-The intern is part of a multidisciplinary treatment team (comprised of staff psychiatrists and psychologists, psychiatric residents, nurses, social workers and hospital corps staff) and is immediately responsible for patient care to the credentialed staff psychiatrists who head the Inpatient and Emergency Mental Health teams.
+Interns split their time between the Inpatient Service and the Emergency Mental Health Service.
+The intern is part of a multidisciplinary treatment team (comprised of staff psychiatrists and psychologists, psychiatric residents, nurses, social workers, social work fellows, and hospital corps staff) and is immediately responsible for patient care to the credentialed staff psychiatrists who head the Inpatient and Emergency Mental Health teams.
 The attending psychiatrists hold clinical privileges and final responsibility to make ultimate admission and discharge decisions for mental health patients.
 The staff psychiatrists leading the intern's treatment teams provide daily supervision of the intern's inpatient or emergency evaluation caseloads.
-The credentialed staff psychologists on the Inpatient and Emergency Mental Health Services provide administrative and oversight supervision, meeting directly with the intern for weekly supervision throughout the rotation.
+The credentialed staff psychologist on the Inpatient and Emergency Mental Health Services provides administrative and oversight supervision, meeting directly with the intern for weekly supervision throughout the rotation.

 Interns on this rotation may provide psychological testing for psychiatric inpatients, specific to consults from the Inpatient multidisciplinary treatment teams.
-Testing is supervised by either the Inpatient Staff Psychologists or the Director of Psychology Training.
+Testing is supervised by the Inpatient staff psychologist.
 During this rotation (and twice following completion of the rotation), the intern will stand the weekend day in-house mental health watch, once every other week, with the psychiatry resident on call and the assigned medical students.
 During these watches, the intern will work with the resident in responding to psychiatric emergencies in the medical center's Emergency Department, on the inpatient psychiatric wards, and elsewhere in the hospital.
 Supervision of on-call responsibilities rests with the Mental Health Department psychiatrist on call.

-This training experience involves close multidisciplinary collaboration with psychiatrists, psychiatry residents, and social workers, as well as extensive consultation to physicians and physicians-in-training from multiple disciplines outside Mental Health.
-It additionally offers the interns opportunities to provide training and basic supervision to multidisciplinary trainees including psychiatry interns, physician assistant students, and students training to become Independent Duty Corpsmen.
+This training experience involves close multidisciplinary collaboration with psychiatrists, psychiatry residents, social workers, and social work fellows, as well as extensive consultation to physicians and physicians-intraining from multiple disciplines outside Mental Health.
+It additionally may offer the interns opportunities to provide training and basic supervision to multidisciplinary trainees including psychiatry interns, physician assistant students, and students training to become Independent Duty Corpsmen.